 iv Specified foreign property

-To achieve a balance between investor protection and innovation, the CSA has introduced the CSA regulatory sandbox, an initiative to support financial technology businesses seeking to offer innovative products, services and applications in Canada.68 The initiative, along with province-specific initiatives such as the OSC's Launchpad, allow firms to register or obtain exemptive relief from securities law requirements, or both, under a faster and more flexible process than through a standard application, in order to test products, services and applications in the Canadian market on a time-limited basis.69 Regulated offerings of virtual currencies such as Impak Coin and FNDR, and approvals of virtual currency investment funds, represent early success stories of the CSA regulatory sandbox.
+To achieve a balance between investor protection and innovation, the CSA has introduced the CSA regulatory sandbox, an initiative to support financial technology businesses seeking to offer innovative products, services and applications in Canada.80 The initiative, along with province-specific initiatives such as the OSC's Launchpad, allow firms to register or obtain exemptive relief from securities law requirements, or both, under a faster and more flexible process than through a standard application, to test products, services and applications in the Canadian market on a time-limited basis.81 Regulated offerings of virtual currencies such as Impak Coin, FNDR and ZED and approvals of virtual currency investment funds, represent early success stories of the CSA regulatory sandbox.

 1 Alix d'Anglejan-Chatillon, Ramandeep K Grewal and Éric Lévesque are partners and Christian Vieira is an associate at Stikeman Elliott LLP.

 2 While the province of Quebec has a separate Derivatives Act that regulates over-the-counter and exchange-traded derivatives, derivatives regulation in the remaining provinces is governed by the securities and, in certain provinces, commodities futures legislation.